• Skip to content

 Customer retention is the result of an organization’s ability to create customer loyalty.

-This is done by providing the systems, processes, and support, to not only keep a customer happy but to transition them into an advocate for the organization – who is not only loyal but also recruits others.
+The goal is to transition customers into advocates for the organization – who are not only loyal but also recruit others.

 An organization’s focus on customer retention should be part of a comprehensive customer satisfaction strategy.

-This requires having a good understanding of what the customer wants and putting systems and processes in place to not only meet those needs but to exceed expectations and ultimately delight the customer.
-This is what strategy is all about.
+And then using that understanding of the customer to create systems and processes to not only meet, but to exceed expectations – and ultimately delight the customer.

 5 Levels of Customer Satisfaction